warp1337/nmpt/README.md

 # nmpt

-This is a clone of the Nick's Machine Perception Toolbox (http://mplab.ucsd.edu/~nick/NMPT/) which was only available via *.zip file and good old "GNU Make" I borrowed the CMAKE file from: https://github.com/ChristianFrisson (Thanks!) and slightly changed the CMAKE CXXFlags to -fpermissive and added install targets
+This is a clone of the Nick's Machine Perception Toolbox (http://mplab.ucsd.edu/~nick/NMPT/) which was only available via *.zip file and good old "GNU Make".

+I borrowed the CMAKE file from: https://github.com/ChristianFrisson (Thanks!) and slightly changed the CMAKE CXXFlags to -fpermissive and added CMAKE install targets

 ## Dependencies Ubuntu